openscad/openscad/README.md

 configurable parameters.

 OpenSCAD provides two main modeling techniques: First there is constructive solid geometry (aka CSG) and second there is extrusion of 2D outlines.
-As data exchange format format for this 2D outlines Autocad DXF files are used.
+As the data exchange format for these 2D outlines Autocad DXF files are used.
 In addition to 2D paths for extrusion it is also possible to read design parameters from DXF files.
 Besides DXF files OpenSCAD can read and create 3D models in the STL and OFF file formats.